tariqdaouda/FiberedAE/README.md

 This package has only been tested on Ubuntu machines running python 3.7.
 We highly recommend installing the package in a fresh Anaconda environement.

-To create the environement we used:
+To create the environment we used:

 ```conda create -n fae python=3.7```